RobertDae/CCD-Flowdesign-Description/Output from Functional Units.md

 ```

 This also allows the function not to return any data or multiple data items per input.
 However a consuming downstream function will be called in any case - even if there's no data to process by "pulling" on the iterator.

+Also, with iterators consuming functional units don't have to worry about the end of the stream.

 The more general implementation for streamed output is a continuation, though.
 It can be used with any number of output *ports*, it requires no specific handling on the consumer side, and it works across thread boundaries.